tatfranch/tatfranch/README.md

 🔭 Currently working on...<br />
   [Web 3.0 App](https://github.com/tatfranch/web3-app): React App that can connect with MetaMask, send or receive ETH and store data in the Blockchain.

-💼 Do you wanna connect?
-You can reach me here: [email](mailto:tatianapagafranch@gmail.com)

 <!--
 **tatfranch/tatfranch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.